UNCG-CSE/Podknow/README.md

 ### Initial Prototype
  **Data Collection, 9/11 to 9/17**

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We acquired the **names** and **ids** of the top 200 trending podcasts from the **iTunes RSS API** into a csv file.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We acquired the **names** and **ids** of the top 200 trending podcasts from the **iTunes RSS API** into a csv file on 9/11/19.
 To make processing easier on the group, each member assumed partial responsibility for acquiring the transcriptions of the 200 podcasts.
 Luckily, each **iTunes ID** for the podcast is associated accordingly with their **ids** on podbay.fm.
 Upon this discovery, a **webscraper tool** was made that automatically downloads the latest episode from podbay.fm into each team members local machines.

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;During the weekend, we figured out how to use **Google Cloud Speech to Text API** and the process to set it up and made a **transcriber tool**.
 Each team member used **Audacity** to convert each audio file into a **mono-track** ``*.flac`` format.
 This step is required because **Google Cloud Speech To Text API** can operate on larger files that are only hosted on their buckets, and **SST** requires them to be in a mono-track ``*.flac`` format.
 Close to 66% of data collection completion, an **audio conversion tool** was made to convert audio files to mono-track and ``*.flac`` format to bypass the cumbersome use of mass importing and mass processing and exporting in Audacity.
-After audio files were converted by team members, the transcriber tool was ran on the audio files and output was stored in ``/data/transcripts/``.
+After audio files were converted by team members, the audio files were processed by the transcriber tool and output was stored in ``/data/transcripts/``.

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Some transcripts were acquired through other means while the tools were being programmed.
 These methods span from collecting transcripts of podcasts from **YouTube**, official podcast websites, and directly feeding audio to **Google Documents** speech to text overnight with stereo mix enabled.
 In the data folder these methods are separated accordingly: